adamaltmejd/swecov.se/content/research/Recession-Dynamics.md

   - 'Torsten Persson'
   - 'Oskar N. Skans'
 ---

+# Sweden's COVID-19 Recession: How Foreign and Domestic Infections Struck against Firms and Workers

 The COVID-19 pandemic had massive contractionary effects on most economies across the globe.
 However, the economic effects varied tremendously both within and across countries.
 We use highly granular Swedish micro-data to document the economic effects of the COVID-19 pandemic on Swedish private-sector firms and their workers.